-22 Who may commence a criminal prosecution against a business?
+20 Who may commence a criminal prosecution against a business?
 To what extent do the state criminal authorities exercise discretion to pursue prosecutions?

-According to article 175 of the Criminal Procedure Code, it is up to the prosecutor, the investigator or the investigation body (all mentioned are state bodies) to commence a criminal procedure against a director or employee of the business (the business is not subject to criminal investigation).
-Discretion is minimal, as these bodies are obligated within their jurisdiction to institute a criminal case on discovering the elements of crime, to take all measures envisaged by law to disclose the crime and to discover the culprits according to Criminal Procedure Code.
+According to article 175 of the Criminal Procedure Code, it is up to the prosecutor, the investigator or the investigative body (all mentioned are state bodies) to commence a criminal procedure against a director or employee of the business (the business is not subject to criminal investigation).
+Discretion is minimal as these bodies must, within their jurisdiction, institute a criminal case, on discovering the elements of crime, to take all measures envisaged by law to disclose the crime and to discover the culprits.